parulkumari2707/Spam-Classification/README.md

 ===
 This project uses a Naive Bayes classifier to classify SMS messages as spam or not.

+Description
+====
+This project implements a spam message classifier using the Naive Bayes algorithm.
+It analyzes a dataset containing SMS messages labeled as spam or not spam and trains a classifier to predict whether a new message is spam or not.

 Data Description
 ===
 The dataset used for analysis contains SMS messages labeled as spam or not spam.